Skip to content

 The funding rate math typically has two parts.
 The interest rate part reflects the borrow cost gap between the base asset and the quote currency.
 This is usually a small, fixed rate.
 The premium index measures how far the perp price strays from spot.
 It is computed as a time-weighted average.
 Together, these produce the final funding rate that traders pay or collect.

 For traders, funding rates are a real cost or income.
 A funding rate of 0.01% every eight hours adds up to roughly 0.03% per day or about 10.95% per year.
 During extreme markets, funding rates can spike to 0.1% or higher per 8-hour period, making it very costly to hold trades on the crowded side.
 Track live funding rates on our funding rates tool.
-For a deeper look, read our complete guide on how to read funding rates.
+For a deeper look, read our complete guide on crypto funding rates.

 Understanding Leverage in Perps